ThyTran1402/ThyTran1402/README.md

 - 🌱 I’m currently learning **Go, TensorFlow, AI and ML models**

-- 👯 I’m looking to collaborate on **Web development with focus on backend & AI/ML Engineers**
+- 👯 I’m looking to collaborate on **Web development with focus on backend & AI/ML Engineer**

 - 💬 Ask me about **anything related to Full Stack development and tech trends in general**